ThomasHabets/cmdg/README.md

 ```
 $ cmdg
 ```
-For keyboard shortcuts press '?' in most screens.
+For keyboard shortcuts press '?' or F1 in most screens.

 To quit, press 'q'.